-Switzerland's close and dynamic relations with India are reflected in a large number of agreements and treaties and also in frequent, high-ranking diplomatic visits.
-The multi-faceted partnership between Switzerland and India encompasses cooperation in several areas including economy, science, education and culture.
+Switzerland's close and dynamic relations with India are manifested in numerous agreements and treaties and in frequent, high-level diplomatic visits.
+Switzerland and India are partner countries that cooperate in a wide range of areas including trade, science, education and culture.

 Bilateral relations Switzerland–India

-Switzerland and India have signed numerous bilateral agreements in various fields including trade, development cooperation, education and vocational training, visas, migrations, air traffic, investments, finance, taxation, and cooperation in science and technology.
+Switzerland and India have signed numerous bilateral agreements in areas such as trade, development cooperation, basic education and vocational skills development, visas, migration, air transport, investment, finance, taxation and scientific and technological cooperation.

-India is a priority country for Swiss foreign economic policy.
-It is Switzerland's third largest trading partner in Asia, and its first in South Asia.
-The Indian market represents a great potential for the Swiss economy, particularly because of its considerable growth.
+India is a priority country for Swiss foreign trade policy.
+It is Switzerland's third largest trading partner in Asia and the largest in South Asia.
+The Indian market and India's strong economic growth in particular offer great potential for the Swiss private sector.

 Cooperation in education, research and innovation

-swissnex India, established in Bangalore in 2010, connects Switzerland and India in the fields of science, education, art and innovation.
-The activities of swissnex India are focused on four main pillars: academic relations, entrepreneurship, innovation, and the intersection between the arts and science.
+Swissnex India, which opened in Bangalore in 2010, develops links between Switzerland and India in the fields of science, education, art and innovation.

-India is a priority country for the Swiss Government Excellence Scholarships.
-These scholarships provide graduates from all fields with the opportunity to pursue doctoral or postdoctoral research in Switzerland at one of the public funded universities or recognised research institutions.
+India is a priority country for Swiss Government Excellence Scholarships for Foreign Scholars and Artists.
+These scholarships offer graduates in all fields the opportunity to conduct doctoral or post-doctoral research in Switzerland at a public university or a government-accredited research institution.

 Development cooperation and humanitarian aid